-We have audited the financial statements of Forza Foods Limited for the year ended 1 January 2022 which comprise the Income Statement, the Statement of Changes in Equity, the Balance Sheet and the related notes1 to 20, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Forza Foods Limited for the period ended 31 December 2022 which comprise the Income Statement, the Balance Sheet, the Statement of Changes in Equity and the related notes 1 to 21, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework" applicable in the UK (United Kingdom Generally Accepted Accounting Practice).